YukiWasTake/Bios-Script/README.md

 # **Yuki SCEWIN Bios Script**

+## Restore / Troubleshoot :wrench:
 > [!Important]
-> In the case that you are unable to boot into Windows or If this script produced undesired results copy and paste the following commands into the specified shell:
+> **In the case that you are unable to boot into Windows or If this script produced undesired results copy and paste the following commands into the specified shell**
 ### Powershell / Terminal
 ```
 irm "https://github.com/YukiWasTake/Bios-Script/main/resource/restore.ps1" | iex